Official state symbol Wyoming State Colors Semi-official (no formal legislative designation; University of Wyoming tradition used statewide)

 Brown: The Earth of Wyoming's High Plains

 Wyoming's landscape is defined by elevation and aridity — the state's average elevation of 6,700 feet makes it the second-highest state in the nation, and its semi-arid climate creates the sparse, earth-toned vegetation that characterizes the high plains and intermontane basins.
 The brown grasses of the Great Plains transition, the tan and sienna soils of the Wind River Basin, and the rust-brown rocky outcroppings of the Bighorn Mountains create a landscape where brown is the dominant natural color for much of the year.
-Wyoming's ranching heritage — cattle and sheep operations covering millions of acres — further embeds brown in the state's economic and cultural identity.
+Wyoming's ranching heritage — cattle and sheep operations covering millions of acres — further embeds brown in the state's economy and culture.
 The American bison, whose brown hide makes it one of the most visually iconic animals of Wyoming's natural heritage and whose presence in Yellowstone's northern herd represents the largest free-roaming bison population in the United States, adds a powerful symbolic dimension that no legislature needed to write down.

 Gold: Minerals, Aspens, and Wyoming's Big Sky